 By Hollin Calloway, MD

 A recent study from the New England Journal of Medicine out of Kaiser in Northern California, which is a large integrated healthcare HMO in the region, showed a significant decrease in patients coming into the hospital with an acute myocardial infarction, or what we know as a heart attack, during late March and April of 2020 (ref 1).
 This is very concerning, because it is unlikely that the number of people suffering from a heart attack during this time period actually decreased – instead they did not seek care in time.
 This is an extreme, possibly life-threatening example, but it represents a reason why we should not delay medical care during this COVID-19 pandemic.
 Especially now that the incidence of the disease is slowly decreasing in the New York and New Jersey areas, it is very important that people not delay medical care.
-ENT and Allergy Associates, LLP, opened our doors back up to in-clinic patient visits on April 27.
+ENT and Allergy Associates, LLP, opened our doors back up to in-clinic patient visits in New York & New Jersey on April 27.
 We have been taking extreme safety precautions and social distancing to prevent the spread and to make sure it is very safe for all of our patients and staff to be in our offices.
 All staff and patients are wearing face coverings, temperatures are being checked, patients are questioned for recent exposure, surfaces and clinic rooms are being cleaned regularly, and chairs are spaced out in our waiting room.
 We are seeing fewer patients per hour than usual in order to keep our waiting rooms from over crowding.

 Patients are still suffering from acute onset hearing loss, which can be very treatable if you are seen right away.
 It is imperative that you do not delay the diagnosis of sudden onset hearing loss because delaying the treatment can mean never getting the hearing back.
 If this is you, make sure that when you call for your appointment you also ask to get a hearing test.
 If you start to notice an audible pulsation sound in one of your ears, which we call pulsatile tinnitus, that also is not something that you should sit around with for a long time without seeing a physician, as it could indicate a vascular problem, a benign tumor in the ear, or a structural problem in your temporal bone.